-Resident Company A holds shares in Foreign Company A which is incorporated and effectively managed in Foreign Country B. Foreign Country B does not have any income tax law on companies.
-Resident Company A also holds shares in Foreign Company X which is incorporated and effectively managed in Foreign Country Y. Foreign Country Y does not have any income tax law on companies.
+Resident Company A holds shares in Foreign Company A which is incorporated and has its place of effective management in Foreign Country B. Foreign Country B does not have any income tax law on companies.
+Resident Company A also holds shares in Foreign Company X which is incorporated and has its place of effective management in Foreign Country Y. Foreign Country Y does not have any income tax law on companies.